-Large part of the course will be dedicated to looking into their own writings, in combination with some other sources when necessary.
-Students are not only expected to learn the Japanese history of the time, but to critically discuss the two diplomats’ conducts in a culture different from their own, particularly through comparing their reactions.
+Large part of the course will be dedicated to looking into his own writings, in combination with some other sources when necessary.
+Students are not only expected to learn the Japanese history of the time, but to critically discuss the diplomat’s conducts in a culture different from his own.

 Module: Research 1-3

 CATS Requirements: BA 3rd year or above

 Students will have apprehended the transcultural nature of Japan’s path in the late 19th century.
 It is also aimed to familiarize the students with historical studies through carefully following an individual’s experiences.

 Furthermore, it is an important objective of the course to critically discuss people’s conducts and development of their life in the forefront of facing a different culture.

 For a detailed course schedule, please visit KULASIS.